pkatarzynski/gc_analyser/README.rst

 Compilation
 -----------

-CNU Compiler Collection  (GCC) is needed for compilation There are two makefile scripts provided.
+GNU Compiler Collection  (GCC) is needed for compilation There are two makefile scripts provided.
 Rename appropriate into makefile and issue the make command.
-This should result in production binary file in bin directory.
+This should result in production of binary file in bin directory.
 Run the produced binary file and follow the presented instructions.

 Usage